Take it from someone who's been detained three times.

 (Please don't hide anything: Immigration officers have access to all personal records even if they are expunged.
 Even if you are in a foreign country, don't think this lets you off the hook: Canada has been known to share records with the U.S. in the same database.
 Expunged records are only relevant to private individuals and/or organizations.)

 Have the proper paperwork ready.
-Being prepared is so, so important.
+Make sure you have valid travel documents and visa such as h1b, tourist, student, etc. Being prepared is so, so important.
 Even proper documentation won't save you sometimes, as we're seeing.
 Despite having official company letterhead for a business trip once, I was still questioned for several hours, belongings searched, phone and computer turned on for any evidence to the contrary that I was not speaking the truth.

 Missing a connecting flight because of extra screening